tmfg/digitraffic/pages/tieliikenne-en.md

 Response message contains traffic disorders those have significant impact on traffic flow, e.g. traffic accidents and temporary traffic rearrangements.

 Disorders contain TMC location information to identify occurence area or location of the disorder.
+Get detailed location description from [here](tmc-data).

 Dates are include in multiple formats.
 Under published tag, there is utc and localtime fields that are in UTC (Zulu) time.
 Other times are in local time